 An approved authority to teach or work letter is required by teachers and ancillary staff of South Australian government schools or preschools.

-Teachers who have met the minimum teaching requirements for employment on the DECDjobs employable teacher register (ETR) will be emailed an approved authority to teach letter for the year they have applied for employment.
+Teachers who have met the minimum teaching requirements for employment on the Edujobs employable teacher register (ETR) will be emailed an approved authority to teach letter for the year they have applied for employment.

-Ancillary staff who have met the minimum ancillary requirements for employment on the DECDjobs employable ancillary register (EAR) will be emailed an approved authority to work letter for the year they have applied for employment.
+Ancillary staff who have met the minimum ancillary requirements for employment on the Edujobs employable ancillary register (EAR) will be emailed an approved authority to work letter for the year they have applied for employment.

 Principals and Preschool Directors are required to ensure the APPROVED authority to teach/work letter is presented at their site on the first day a temporary employee works.
 A copy of the authority is required to be kept along with a copy of the following documents: